gitan12/Predicting_Insurance_Premium/README.md

 X = df.drop('Premium', axis=1)
 y = df['Premium']
 ```
+We split our dataset into features (X) and the target variable (y).
+The features, denoted by X, consist of all columns except the "Premium" column, which is dropped using the `drop` function along the column axis (axis=1).
+The target variable, denoted by y, is assigned the "Premium" column, representing the variable we aim to predict.
+This separation allows us to train our machine learning model using the features to predict the target variable.

 ### F. Splitting Data into Training and Testing Sets
 We split the data into training and testing sets.